angeladriaan/angeladriaan/README.md

 - 👋 Hello!
-I’m Ángel Martínez, an Electrical Engineering student at UPRM.
+I’m Ángel Martínez, a Software Engineering student at UPRM.
 - 👀 I’m interested in Front-End development.
 I have some experience in HTML and CSS.
 - 🌱 I’m currently learning Object-Oriented Programming in JavaScript.
 - 💞️ I’m looking to collaborate on projects that impact Colegio students' lives.